Susceptibility of Continual Learning Against Adversarial Attacks: Results and Discussion

-Figure \ref{fig:ewc_dil} depicts the class-wise vulnerability of the EWC \cite{ewc} against the FGSM \cite{fgsm} adversarial attacks under Domain-IL setting of continual learning.
-The first row depicts the class-wise vulnerability of the EWC against FGSM, and the second row presents the class-wise vulnerability of the ICARL against PGD.
-The first sub-figure in rows 1 and 2 shows the average performance of EWC under standard evaluation of continual learning.
-The degradation under untargeted adversarial attacks is depicted in the second sub-plots in rows 1 and 2.
-The subsequent sub-plots show how targeted adversarial attacks degrade the overall performance.
-The header of the sub-plots highlights the targeted labels.
-The number on x-axis indicates the task number while the y-axis presents the average accuracy over 10 runs.
-The horizontal bar represents the average accuracy obtained across two tasks.
+Figure \ref{fig:ewc_dil} presents the class-wise vulnerability analysis of the Elastic Weight Consolidation (EWC) model \cite{ewc} when subjected to FGSM adversarial attacks \cite{fgsm}.
+This investigation is conducted within the Domain-IL setting of continual learning.
+The first row of the figure illustrates the class-wise vulnerability of the EWC model to FGSM attacks, while the second row showcases the class-wise vulnerability of the Incremental Classifier and Representation Learning (ICARL) model against PGD attacks.
+In both rows (1 and 2), the first sub-figure provides an overview of the average performance of the EWC model when evaluated under standard conditions for continual learning.
+Subsequently, the second sub-plots in rows 1 and 2 visualize the extent of performance degradation resulting from untargeted adversarial attacks, specifically FGSM attacks in the case of EWC and PGD attacks for ICARL.
+The subsequent sub-plots in both rows offer insights into how targeted adversarial attacks affect the overall performance of the models.
+The headers accompanying these sub-plots specify the labels that were the focus of the targeted attacks.
+It is worth noting that the x-axis in these plots represents the task number, while the y-axis represents the average accuracy computed over ten independent runs.
+The horizontal bar on the plots signifies the average accuracy obtained across two consecutive tasks, providing a reference point for performance comparison.

-In addition, Figure \ref{fig:ewc_online_dil} presents the class-wise vulnerability of the EWC online \cite{ewc} against the FGSM \cite{fgsm} adversarial attack under Domain-IL setting of continual learning.
-Initially, the first row shows the class-wise vulnerability of the EWC online against FGSM and then the second row depicts the class-wise vulnerability of the ICARL against PGD.
-The first sub-figure in rows 1 and 2 presents the average performance of EWC online under standard evaluation of continual learning.
-The second sub-plots in rows 1 and 2 show the degradation caused by untargeted adversarial attacks.
-The following sub-plots show the way the average performance deteriorates as a result of targeted adversarial attacks.
-The sub-plots' headings highlight the targeted labels.
-The x-axis shows the task number while the y-axis depicts the average accuracy over 10 runs.
-The horizontal bar depicts the average accuracy achieved throughout two tasks.